bcariaga-cdw/isc-powershell-task-manager/readme.md

 - `2`: Error & Info
 - `3`: Error, Info, & Debug

 The **Authentication** section is where you define the Personal Access Token for your tenant.
 The key must match the tenant name specified in the General section.
-The script uses the Windows Credential Manager to encrypt the secret, preventing it from being displayed in plain text.
+The script uses the Windows Data Protection API to encrypt the secret, preventing it from being displayed in plain text.
 To configure this, follow these steps:
 1. Run PowerShell as User Exectuing the Script.
 2. Run the following command: `ConvertFrom-SecureString -SecureString $(Read-Host -AsSecureString)`
 3. Paste the secret and copy the encrypted value.